 Approximately 11.5 million people in the United States misused the painkilling drugs they were prescribed, costing an estimated $504 million in economic costs.
 According to researchers, it is believed that numerous people are even being denied jobs due to a failure to pass opioid-free drug tests.
 In 2016 alone, opioid overdose claimed the lives of 116 people each day.
 As frightening as this sounds, for some people the pain relief from opioids may seem like the only option.

 However, physical therapy has been a proven method for providing long-lasting pain relief – without the risks of harmful drugs.
-Give our office a call today to find out how you can rid yourself of opioids and start on a natural, easy, and beneficial pain-relief plan!
+Give a call to Nebraska Orthopaedic Physical Therapy office today to find out how you can rid yourself of opioids and start on a natural, easy, and beneficial pain-relief plan!

 Why physical therapy?

 Opioids mask pain without treating the underlying cause of it.
 Physical therapy not only helps with relieving pain but also addresses the condition that is causing the pain in the first place.
 A physical therapist is a medical professional, trained in the science of movement.
 Through advanced diagnostic procedures, our physical therapist can uncover the source of your pain and find ways to address it for long-term health and mobility.

 The effects of physical therapy also don’t stop with the body – it helps to improve your mental health, as well.
 Chronic pain and prescription pain medication use can lead to depression, anxiety, and isolation.
 Physical therapy will help get your body moving and working normally again, releasing feel-good chemicals called endorphins.
 Working with a physical therapist will also give you a partner in your pain relief journey.
 This sense of community can help address the mental toll pain takes on a person, in a way that opioids cannot.

 How will physical therapy benefit me?